German invasion of Greece: Battle of Crete

 On 25 April 1941, King George II and his government left the Greek mainland for Crete, which was attacked by Nazi forces on 20 May 1941.
 The Germans employed parachute forces in a massive airborne invasion and attacked the three main airfields of the island in Maleme, Rethymno and Heraklion.
 After seven days of fighting and tough resistance, Allied commanders decided that the cause was hopeless and ordered a withdrawal from Sfakia.
 During the night of 24 May, George II and his government were evacuated from Crete to Egypt.
 By 1 June 1941, the evacuation was complete and the island was under German occupation.
 In light of the heavy casualties suffered by the elite 7th Fliegerdivision, Hitler forbade further large-scale airborne operations.
 General Kurt Student would dub Crete "the graveyard of the German paratroopers" and a "disastrous victory."

 Assessments

 The Greek campaign ended with a complete German and Italian victory.
 The British did not have the military resources to carry out large simultaneous operations in both North Africa and the Balkans.
-Even if they had been able to block the Axis advance, they would have been unable to exploit the situation by a counter-thrust across the Balkans.
 The British came very near to holding Crete and perhaps other islands that would have provided air support for naval operations throughout the eastern Mediterranean.

 In enumerating the reasons for the complete Axis victory in Greece, the following factors were of greatest significance: